jack0son/share-registry-contract/README.md

 *Ready to roll...*

-Clone this repostory then run the following:
+Clone this repository then run the following in your terminal:
 ```bash
 cd <path>/share-registry-contract